Skip to main content

 Project History

-Work has been ongoing for the Student Information System (SIS) project since 2018.
-Below are some key past project milestones.
+Work has been ongoing for the SIS Project since 2018.
+Below are some key past project milestones and also some upcoming milestones.

 Understanding Our Business Processes